jdrbc/podly_pure_podcasts/README.md

   - Frontend is built as static assets and served by the backend
 - **Development**: Both `run_podly.sh` and `run_podly_docker.sh` serve everything on port 5001
   - Local script builds frontend to static assets (like Docker)
-  - Use `./run_podly.sh --dev` for frontend development with automatic asset rebuilding
+  - Restart `./run_podly.sh` after frontend changes to rebuild assets

 #### Development Modes